Why The Eiffel Tower Went Dark Last Night

-The lights of the Eiffel Tower were turned off at midnight last night in a show of respect for the victims of yesterday's vehicle and knife attack in London, according to The Guardian.
+The lights of the Eiffel Tower were turned off at midnight last night to honour the victims of yesterday's vehicle and knife attack in London, according to The Guardian.
 The video below shows the iconic landmark gradually darkening, section by section.

-The Islamic State group (ISIS) has claimed responsibility for the attacks, which killed five people, including the perpetrator.
-About 30 others were injured, according to authorities, seven of them critically.
+The Islamic State group (ISIS) claimed responsibility for the attacks, which killed five people, including the perpetrator.
+About 30 other people were injured, according to authorities, seven of them critically.

-Yesterday morning, the attacker plowed an SUV into pedestrians on Westminster Bridge before stabbing a police officer to death on the grounds of the U.K. Parliament.
+Yesterday morning, London time, the perpetrator ploughed an SUV into pedestrians on Westminster Bridge before stabbing a police officer to death on the grounds of the U.K. Parliament.
 Officials have not released the attacker's identity or confirmed a link with ISIS.
-British Prime Minister Theresa May described the religious extremism motivating such attacks as "a perversion of a great faith."
+British Prime Minister Theresa May described the religious extremism motivating such attacks "a perversion of a great faith."

 Advertisement